matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 ## Limitations

-For the time being Solidity versions as old as `>=0.4.12`, though **we strongly recommend using** the latest supported revision of `0.8`, as older versions contain known bugs and have limitations dictated by the absence of IR with sufficient level of abstraction over EVM.
+For the time being Solidity versions as old as `>=0.4.12` are supported, though **we strongly recommend using** the latest supported revision of `0.8`, as older versions contain known bugs and have limitations dictated by the absence of IR with sufficient level of abstraction over EVM.

 Projects written in Solidity `>=0.8` are compiled through the Yul pipeline, whereas those written in `<=0.7` are compiled